lampada/Tornado-Search/README.md

   I am writing it.

 ###4.Front Pages
-  We are using PHP and BootStrap to finish an easily front page.
+  We are using PHP and BootStrap to finish an easy front page.